LINWEN607/congregate/runbooks/migrations-to-dot-com.md

   * If anything looks wrong in the dry run, make a note of it in the issue and reach out to @pprokic or @leopardm for review.
 Do not proceed with the migration if the dry run data looks incorrect.
 If this is incorrect, the data we send will be incorrect.
 * [ ] Attach the dry run logs (`data/dry_run_*_migration.json`) to this issue
 * [ ] Copy the dry run logs to `/opt/congregate/data/waves/wave_<insert_wave_number>/`
-* [ ] Notify in the internal Slack channel dedicated to this migration you have completed preparation for the wave
+* [ ] Notify in the internal Slack channel dedicated to this migration you have completed dry run for the wave

-### Migration
+#### Migration

 * [ ] Notify in the internal Slack channel dedicated to this migration you are starting the migration wave
 * [ ] Notify the customer in the customer-facing Slack channel you are starting the migration wave